Shopify/draggable/src/Plugins/SnapMirror/README.md

 **`targets {Array<Object|Function>}`**
 An object contain target options or a function returning an object contain target options.

-If a snap target is a function, then it is called and given the x and y coordinates of the event as the first two parameters and the current SnapMirror instance as the third parameter.
+If a snap target is a function, then it is called and given the x and y coordinates of the dragging mirror base on contianer as the first two parameters and the current SnapMirror instance as the third parameter.

 Target options: